 Here, Chesterton illuminates the necessity of knowing history.
 But why should your students study American history?
 To give them the advantages of learning to understand more about God, themselves, and the world around us; to train their minds to think, to perceive wisdom, to pursue virtue, and to proclaim truth!

-Our study of American history will teach students to cultivate historical thinking, learn facts, memorize a timeline, and gain and apply research skills and organization through outlines and writing—all through the engaging study of real people and events that have helped shape the nation they call home.
-Beginning with viewpoints exercises (from Socratic Circles by Matt Copeland), progressing to the annotation of small sections of text, and moving on to asking one another questions from their annotations, students will learn the basics of Socratic discussions.
-These skills and conversations will guide class interactions as they begin to see the shades of gray and the nuances of people and events.
-Posing and answering questions will take them deeper into historical events and advance their thinking.
-Learning how to summarize, complete outlines, and write papers will help them connect information, seeing causes and effects.
+Our study of American Literature and History will teach students to cultivate historical thinking through the engaging study of real people and events that have helped shape the nation of America.
+Beginning with Breakout exercises (from Socratic Circles by Matt Copeland), progressing to the annotation of small sections of texts, and moving on to asking one another questions from their annotations, students will learn the basics of Socratic discussions, which will guide our interaction as they begin to see shades of gray and the nuances of people and events.
+Posing and answering questions will take them deeper into historical events and advance their thinking skills.
+Learning how to summarize, complete outlines, and write papers will help them connect information, and see causes and effects.

-Students are asked to consider and engage carefully crafted questions as their window into “the Great Conversation.”
+Students are asked to consider and engage carefully crafted questions as to their window into “the Great Conversation”.
 Occasionally, the teacher will present historical context through brief lectures, but all other classes are seminar-style discussions on the American texts.
-Students are assessed on their curiosity, participation, and diligence during discussions, as well as by means of short response papers, essays, projects, and occasional informal quizzes.
+Students are assessed for their curiosity, participation, and their diligence during the discussion, as well as using short response papers, essays, projects, and occasional informal quizzes.
 It is understood that students of this age are at varying abilities and skill levels and the goal is to improve and increase the skill level of each student.

 This class is paired with our middle-school course on American literature, often taught by the same teacher, and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.